-Mollweide’s projection is often used in world maps to balance distortion of shapes and sizes, providing an accurate visual comparison of different regions.
+Mollweide’s projection is often used in world maps to balance the distortion of shapes and sizes, providing an accurate visual comparison of different regions.

 Key Features

-- Equal-Area: The Mollweide projection preserves areas across the entire map, ensuring that the relative sizes of countries and continents are displayed accurately.
+- Equal Area: The Mollweide projection preserves areas across the entire map, ensuring that the relative sizes of countries and continents are displayed accurately.

 - Elliptical Shape: The projection forms an ellipse, with the equator being the longest horizontal line.